-- 211info, a Support Service, has seen an increase in the number of people looking for resources. - The Clark County Food Bank has been serving significantly more individuals due to the pandemic. - PIC is struggling to engage new program participants into the program due to the effects of the pandemic.
+- 211info, a Support Service, has seen an increase in the number of people looking for resources. - The Clark County Food Bank has been serving significantly more individuals due to the pandemic. - PIC has recently been able to engage more participants in their program.